andre-ye/uni/docs/phil/phil-458/lecture.md

 ---

-## Week 3 Tuesday: Universality in Phenomenology I
+## Week 3 Tuesday: Universality in Phenomenology I (Meditation 1, 2)
 - Husserl -- we're not looking for transcendence (this is what is bracketed in the epoche) -- the world as transcending consciousness; we only ever know and experience that which is in consciousness
 - Transcendence as opposed to immanence -- we have to limit our investigation to that which is immanent in consciousness
   - Immanence -- within, restricted to